software-dev-academy/android/Day3/README.md

 ```

 The main purpose of a view is to display something on the
 screen.
-The Android runtine invokes the onDraw method of the
+The Android runtime invokes the onDraw method of the
 View whenever it needs to update the graphics of our widget.
 Add the following method to the BoardView class: